-The ski resort of Val Thorens, situated at the far end of the Belleville Valley, after the ski resorts of St Martin de Belleville and Les Menuires, largely owes its popularity to its altitude.
-Val Thorens is actually the highest ski resort in Europe - 2300 meters about sea level.
-Val Thorens can also boast being part of the Three Valleys ski area and having some of the best snow conditions in the Alps all through the season.
+Val Thorens is situated at the far end of the Belleville Valley, after the ski resorts of St Martin de Belleville and Les Menuires.
+The ski resort largely owes its popularity to its altitude.
+Val Thorens is actually the highest ski resort in Europe - 2300m above sea level - and enjoys some of the best snow conditions in the Alps all season long.
+As part of the Three Valleys ski area, Val Thorens gives access to more than 600km of slopes that are shared with Les Menuires, Saint Martin De Belleville, Méribel, Courchevel, Orelle, La Tania and Brides Les Bains.
 Everything in Val Thorens is set up to provide perfect skiing and snowboarding conditions on your ski holidays.

 |Families & Children|

-In the world-renowned Three Valleys ski area, Val Thorens is THE snowboarders’ spot with its 110 m halfpipe, hip-quarters and the Jump Air in its snowpark near 2 Lacs.
-Come and try out the latest equipment and join in the festivities during the Rock On Snowboard Tour weekend in Val Thorens...
-Val Thorens is THE snowboard spot thanks to its high altitude, exceptional snow conditions and huge opportunities for freeride and freestyle.
-Ride in the deep powder from the Cime de Caron or the Pointe de la Masse or on the Péclet or the Chavière glaciers.
+99% of the ski area surrounding Val Thorens is situated above the altitude of 2000m, ensuring exceptional snow conditions from early until late in the ski season.
+The ski area Val Thorens is THE snowboarders’ spot in the world-renowned Three Valleys ski area, with its 110m halfpipe, hip-quarters and the Jump Air in its snow park near 2 Lacs.
+Come and try out the latest equipment and join in the festivities during the Rock On Snowboard Tour weekend in Val Thorens.
+Val Thorens also offers huge opportunities for freeriders - coast in the deep powder from the Cime de Caron or the Pointe de la Masse, or on the Péclet or the Chavière glaciers.

 In its "Family Guide", Val Thorens, with its Famille Plus Montagne label, offers a multitude of ideas, advice and services to enable families to "share unique moments" on their ski holidays in Val Thorens.
-The program of events, from Christmas to Easter is enticing with different kinds of entertainment for all ages.
-Val Thorens also offers interesting deals such as the family ski pass that means all members of the family pay the child rate!
-There are free lifts for the youngest members of the family and a special beginner ski pass at a very attractive price...
-Families know they will spend great ski holidays in Val Thorens.
+From Christmas to Easter, Val Thorens offers an enticing program of events with different kinds of entertainment for all ages.
+Val Thorens also offers interesting deals, such as the family ski pass where all members of the family pay the child rate!
+There are free lifts for the youngest members of the family and a special beginner ski pass at a very attractive price.
+Families can relax knowing they will spend great ski holidays in Val Thorens.

 Apres-ski & entertainment Val Thorens